 What is spring water?

 There is a huge misconception about spring water.
-Many people believe that spring water is pure water, but it’s not.
-Springwater has many impurities that you will find in your tap water that comes from wells.
+Many people believe spring water is pure water, but it’s not.
+Springwater has many impurities you will find in your tap water from wells.

 Some spring waters have higher TDS, while others have low levels.
 But it is rightly comparable to your regular tap water.
 It is sourced from underground water, called spring, and none of it is sourced from surface water.